meghashyamc/first-practice-projects-go/restAPI/employeeAPIv1.2/ReadMe.md

 // NEW: Only employee details with name, department and address are accepted.

-//NEW: If the ID is not given, it is generated automatically
+// NEW: If the ID is not given, it is generated automatically